topiramate, Topamax (cont.)

 PREGNANCY: Topiramate has been associated with cleft palate in newborns whose mothers used topiramate during the first trimester of pregnancy.

-NURSING MOTHERS: Topiramate is excreted in human milk at levels 10%-20% of the levels in the mother's blood.
+NURSING MOTHERS: Topiramate is excreted in human milk at levels 10% to 20% the levels in the mother's blood.

 Reference: FDA Prescribing Information